CurveDocs/curve-resources/docs/crvusd/scrvusd.md

 *The amount of rewards allocated to scrvUSD varies and depends on two factors:*

 1. The amount of crvUSD fees generated.
 2. The percentage of the total crvUSD fees allocated to scrvUSD, as determined by the Curve DAO.
-Currently there is a **5% minimum**, and **20% maximum** revenue share for scrvUSD.
+Currently there is a **5% minimum**, and **50% maximum** revenue share for scrvUSD.

 ![Revenue Distributor](../images/scrvusd/scrvusd_fee_split_light.svg#only-light){: .centered style="width: 75%;" }
 ![Revenue Distributor](../images/scrvusd/scrvusd_fee_split_dark.svg#only-dark){: .centered style="width: 75%;" }

 The actual percentage of crvUSD fees going to scrvUSD is dynamic and based on the ratio of crvUSD staked in scrvUSD compared to the total circulating supply of crvUSD.
 The DAO sets both a minimum and maximum percentage of crvUSD fees allocated to scrvUSD, which serve as upper and lower bounds.
 See below for an example:

-!!!example "How much crvUSD revenue will be allocated to scrvUSD?"
+!!!example "Example: How much crvUSD revenue will be allocated to scrvUSD?"

-    Currently, the DAO has allocated a **5% minimum** and a **20% maximum** of crvUSD revenue to go to scrvUSD.
+    Let's assume the DAO has allocated a **5% minimum** and a **20% maximum** threshold of crvUSD revenue to go to scrvUSD.
 If the revenue from crvUSD is $100k in a week then:

     - If 2% of crvUSD is staked, 5% of the $100k will be allocated to scrvUSD.
     - If 8% of crvUSD is staked, 8% of the $100k will be allocated to scrvUSD.